12 Physics Passion Project Ideas For High School Students

 After you’ve done the hard work of researching and learning physics concepts, it’s also equally important to decide how you want to showcase your project.
 You can see that in many of the project ideas above, there is a clear topic, but how you want to present the project is open-ended.
 You could try to publish a research paper, create a podcast or infographic, join a conference for physics science fair projects, or even create a visual representation of your concept.
 You’ll find that although many project ideas may feel like they should just be summarized in a paper, many actually can be showcased creatively in another way!

-Have any Polygence Students Completed Physics Passion Projects?
+Have Any Polygence Students Completed Physics Passion Projects?

 There are several examples of amazing physics passion projects completed by Polygence students.
 We encourage you to explore them for inspiration; we’ll highlight a list below: